wizards-of-lua/wizards-of-lua/docs/_modules/Spell.md

 ---
-title: The Spell's Essence - How to Controll the Aspects of an Active Spell
+title: How to Controll the Aspects of an Active Spell
 name: Spell
 properties:
   - name: block